markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 - I want separate SSH keys for each context (work, personal; but also for each computer).
 - I want to use the individual SSH keys based on the project I work on.
 - I want all of it happening as automatically as possible.
+- I want to forget that it is there.

 I know, I know, this looks like a huge list of requirements.
 But not only is this my personal preference, partially also my workplace has some strictler rules, especially when it comes to security.